Pediatric Dentist Or General Dentist? How To Choose The Right Care For Your Child

 Dentist offices often advertise themselves in various ways to attract a specific client base.
 The label of “general dentist” is straightforward.
 These offices are intended to treat patients of all ages, but they truly focus on treating adults.

 The “family dentist” is another way to say that a dentist treats children and adults.
 It’s functionally the same as a general dentist but may suggest a more balanced focus than a general dentist.
-In both cases, “general dentists” and “family dentists” have only completed 4 years of dental school training with little to no emphasis in treating children.
+In both cases, “general dentists” and “family dentists” have only completed 4 years of dental school training with little to no emphasis in treating children, which is why choosing general dentistry for children may not always provide the specialized care young patients need.

 To make things a little more confusing, there are even some dental offices that choose to advertise themselves as “children’s dentists”.
 Although these offices do focus on treating children, their dental providers have usually only completed the same amount of training as a general dentist or family dentist.

 Pediatric dentists, by contrast, have undergone two or three years of additional training to specialize in treating the specific needs of your child.
+If you’re wondering what is a pediatric dentist, they are dental professionals who have committed to extra education to better serve young patients.
 At Families First, we believe that your child deserves the best care possible and are proud that our dental providers have completed this important additional training and have become licensed pediatric dentists.

 Why Pediatric Dentists Are Uniquely Qualified to Treat Children’s Dental Needs